Which Corkscrew is Best?

 - Air Pump Corkscrew

 Descriptions of each corkscrew type & advantages, disadvantages

 Lever style Corkscrew

-Disadvantage: It takes up more room that the other types of corkscrews.
-These are most expensive types of corkscrews.
+Disadvantage: It takes up more room than the other types of corkscrews.
+These are the most expensive types of corkscrews.

 Disadvantage: Requires practice to be proficient at using.
 Cheaper models don’t work as well.
 The inexpensive types may have a dull knife, and the worm may bend if the proper angle and leverage are incorrectly applied.